rossoj85/react-ada-keyboard-accessible-datepicker/readme.md

 ```

   **dateFormat** <br/>
   Dates will be formatted to mm/dd/yyyy by default, but custom formats may be passed in as a string.
-The month field must be repressed by mm, the date by ddd, and the year by yyyy.
+The month field must be repressed by mm, the date by dd, and the year by yyyy.
 Fields may be separated by forward slashes, commas or spaces[/ , ].
-User input will be automatically formatted unless autoFormat={false} is passed in as a prop.
+User input will be automatically formatted unless autoFormatting={false} is passed in as a prop.

 ```python
 const DatePickerContainer = () =>{